Does sending a card of sympathy to someone who’s grieving really matter?

 After my mother’s death four years ago, naturally my family received a fair number of sympathy cards.
 Much to my surprise, I discovered looking at them and reading the words, especially the hand-written words, was very comforting.
 It really helped to know others acknowledged my loss, empathized with it and even shared in the loss with me.

 Death is another one of those topics people struggle to deal with, so unfortunately the topic is often avoided altogether.
-When a loved one passes away, other people struggle with what to say and what to do.
+When a loved one dies, people struggle with what to say and what to do.
 Awkwardness and fear of saying or doing the wrong thing too often keeps them from saying or doing anything at all.

-I don’t know exactly where this prayer came from or who wrote it, but it seems fitting to share it today as I remember my mom who passed away from metastatic breast cancer on March 6, 2008.
+I don’t know exactly where this prayer came from or who wrote it, but it seems fitting to share it today as I remember my mom who died from metastatic breast cancer on March 6, 2008.

 Prayer of Remembrance